Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 63.5-point total in four of 11 games this season.
+- Coastal Carolina's games this season have gone over 63.5 points four of 11 times.

+- Friday's total is 8.4 points lower than the two team's combined 71.9 points per game average.

-- The two teams combine to average 71.9 points per game, 8.4 more than the over/under in this contest.
+- The 52.7 combined points per game that these two squads have allowed this season are 10.8 fewer than the 63.5 over/under in this contest.

-- These two squads combine to surrender 52.7 points per game, 10.8 fewer than this contest's over/under.

-- Chanticleers games have an average total of 58.5 points this season, 5.0 fewer than Friday's over/under.
+- The average total in Chanticleers games this season is 58.5, 5.0 points fewer than Friday's over/under of 63.5 .

-- The 63.5 total in this game is 5.2 points higher than the 58.3 average total in Huskies games this season.
+- The 63.5 over/under in this game is 5.2 points above the 58.3 average total in Huskies games this season.

 Coastal Carolina Stats and Trends

-- The Chanticleers are 5-5 ATS when favored by 10 points or more this season.
+- The Chanticleers have an against the spread record of 5-5 in their 10 games as a favorite of 10.5 points or more so far this season.

-- Coastal Carolina's games this year have hit the over four times in 11 opportunities (36.4%).
+- Coastal Carolina's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

 - When Coastal Carolina puts up more than 32.7 points, it is 4-3 against the spread and 7-1 overall.

-- When Coastal Carolina amasses more than 448.3 yards, the team is 4-3 against the spread and 8-0 overall.
+- In games that Coastal Carolina churns out more than 448.3 yards, the team is 4-3 against the spread and 8-0 overall.

-- The Chanticleers have 10 turnovers this season, equal to the number of takeaways for the Huskies.

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.